Back to National Guide

 What Affects the Cost

 • Three-phase power.
 Systems above 12kW need three-phase.
-Many larger Sydney homes already have it, but if yours does not, the upgrade is a significant additional cost handled by a separate electrician and Ausgrid.
+Many larger Sydney homes already have it, but if yours does not, the upgrade through Ausgrid adds $3,000–$5,000 or more.

 A replacement system in a single-storey, 3-bedroom brick veneer home with good roof access, existing ductwork, and single-zone control sits toward $8,000.
-A new installation in a 5-bedroom, two-storey home in Strathfield or Epping with 4-zone control, three-phase upgrade, premium brand, and complex duct runs pushes toward $22,000.
+A new installation in a 5-bedroom, two-storey home in Strathfield or Epping with 4-zone smart control, three-phase upgrade, premium brand, and complex duct runs pushes toward $22,000.

 Sydney-Specific Considerations